 Big Names Out in Front

-Seven jockeys in all have recorded multiple wins in this event as of 2019, with the above table containing some of the most talented and successful riders to ever climb into the saddle.
+Seven jockeys in all have recorded multiple wins in this event as of 2022, with the chart below containing some of the most talented and successful riders to ever climb into the saddle.